Six Nations 2024: Today's fixtures, results, full schedule and table - Yahoo Sports

 Irish Television Match Official Brian MacNeice took several minutes to look at the footage and said he could not find conclusive evidence to overturn that decision, even though it looked as though the ball may have touched the turf.

-Tomorrow, Ireland take on Italy looking to make it two wins from two.
+Today, Ireland take on Italy, looking to make it two wins from two.

 How to watch the 2024 Six Nations on TV